getkirby/sandbox/README.md

 We recommend to setup a `sandbox.test` virtual host for your shiny new sandbox and point it to the `/public` folder.
 Otherwise you will need to add an .env file to /kirby/panel and change your host setup there.

+## Accounts

+The sandbox comes with an admin account with the email `test@getkirby.com` and the password `12345678`.

+You can manually log in with the user or use the route `http://sandbox.test/env/auth/test@getkirby.com` to get logged in automatically.

 ## Switching environments

 You can switch between the following environments: